John Vines Wright: Political career

 Elected as a Democrat to the Thirty-fourth, the Thirty-fifth, and the Thirty-sixth Congresses, Wright served from March 4, 1855 to March 3, 1861.

 During the Civil War, Wright served in the Confederate Army as colonel of the 13th Tennessee Infantry Regiment in 1861.
 He was present at the Battle of Belmont where his horse was shot from under him.
 He was elected to both the First and the Second Confederate Congresses.

 Wright served as a judge of the circuit court of Tennessee, and then as a chancellor and judge of the Tennessee Supreme Court.
 He practiced law in Nashville in 1885 and 1886.
 He was an unsuccessful candidate as an Anti-Repudiation Democrat for governor of Tennessee in 1880.
 He was chairman of the Northwest Indian Commission in 1886 and a member of the commission to treat with the Great Sioux Nation in Dakota.
-He was appointed to the law division of the General Land Office in 1887 and served until his death.
+He was appointed to the law division of the United States General Land Office in 1887 and served until his death.